apifortress/Bloodhound/doc/04_base_actors.md

 * `connect_timeout`: timeout for the connection process in milliseconds
 * `socket_timeout`: timeout for silent socket in milliseconds
-* `redirects_enabled`: set to true if you want AFtheM to resolve redirects instead of forwarding to the client
+* `redirects_enabled`: set to true if you want Bloodhound to resolve redirects instead of forwarding to the client
 * `max_redirects`: if redirects are enabled, maximum number of redirects before giving up
 * `discard_headers`: a list of response header names that need to be discarded immediately